Paid Across

 The net received figure deducts the provider's published flat fee and percentage fee from the send amount, then converts at the live mid-market rate from open.er-api.com minus the provider's FX markup in basis points.
 Rates on this page refresh hourly (ISR).
 Fee data is sourced from each provider's public pricing page and verified periodically.

-Fee data last verified: 2026-07-05 · Open-source fee data on GitHub
+Fee data for this corridor last verified 2026-06-02 or later; each provider card shows its own date. · Open-source fee data on GitHub

 Frequently asked questions